hack-py/http-reverse/README.md

 2)cgi module

-note: in my htcli you should replace your ip with yours
+note: in my htcli.py you should replace your ip with yours